 Now you’re in bash-land you have the full power of

 apt-get at your service, just like on the real Ubuntu.
 Everything works as you’d expect.

 The first time you enter Bash it’ll ask you if you wish to install it: make sure to say yes, and it’ll take 1-2 minutes as it extracts and sets up.

 Bash will first ask you to create a UNIX username and password: my advice is to make this the same as your Windows credentials, lest you forget and need to re-install Bash from scratch.

 The very first thing you’ll want to do after that is install Node, npm, Ruby and a bunch of other useful tools.
-Run this command to get the basic tooling for modern web development.
+Run these commands to get the basic tooling for modern web development.
 Be sure to copy and paste them, one line at a time:

-sudo apt-get update && sudo apt-get install build-essential nginx mysql-server ruby ruby-bundler nodejs git npm yarn ruby-dev
+sudo apt-get update && sudo apt-get install build-essential gcc g++ make nginx mysql-server ruby ruby-bundler nodejs git yarn ruby-dev composer vagrant

 While you wait, probably go get a coffee, or check out the list of what we’re installing: